-The company's employee and labor management plan : Yes

-Employee and labor management plan implemented : by the Company in the past year

-Fair employee compensation, Employee training and development, Promoting employee relations and participation, Occupational health and safety in workplace
+- The company's employee and labor management plan : - Employee and labor management plan implemented by the : Company in the past year - Fair employee compensation, Employee training and development, Promoting employee relations and participation, Safety and occupational health at work

 The company provides training for employees with an average of 8 hours per person per year.
 Due to the COVID-19 pandemic, training has been conducted online and in small groups.
 Personnel development has focused on continuous development of knowledge within the organization.
 Systems have been developed to support various legal requirements, including the development of training plans to systematically transfer knowledge to employees.
 To maximize the benefits of work for all parties, employees have been continuously sent to training on various operations related to the company's business, such as: driving safety courses for drivers, accounting standards training, effective communication and coordination techniques training, personal income tax planning courses, and preparation of the 56-1 One Report annual report.
-In 2024, there were no employee injuries resulting in lost time, which is unchanged from the previous year.
-However, the company will continue to control and prevent losses in various forms arising from accidents, fires, and errors, as well as maintain a safe working environment for the company's personnel.
-Safety drills are conducted regularly.
-The company conducts employee satisfaction surveys to adjust the organizational culture to align with the vision, operational goals, and employee expectations.